demurewolf/flask-wrkshp-start/README.md

 * Download and install Flask at http://flask.palletsprojects.com/en/1.1.x/installation/#installation

-* Clone the starter github repository at https://github.com/demurewolf/flask-wrkshp-start
+* Clone the starter github repository you see here!